sdv-dev/SDGym/README.md

 have been preprocessed to be ready to use with `SDGym`, following the requirements specified in the [Input Format](#input-format) section.

-These datasets can be downloaded [here](https://s3.amazonaws.com/sdgym/SDGymBenchmarkData.zip).
+These datasets can be downloaded from [here](https://s3.amazonaws.com/sdgym/SDGymBenchmarkData.zip).
-After download, you just need to unzip its contents the `data` folder at the root of `SDGYm`.
+After downloading them, you just need to unzip their contents into a folder named `data` at the root of `SDGym`.

 You can also execute the following commands from the root of the repository:
 ```